wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-rest-connector-example.md

 2. Set up the retrieve operation.
     1. To retrieve data from the created objects in the Salesforce account, you need to add the `query` operation to the `retrieve` sequence.

-        - **queryString** :  This variable contains specified SOQL query.
+        - **Query String** :  This variable contains specified SOQL query.
 In this sample this SOQL query executes to retrieve `id` and `name` from created `Account`.
 If the query results are too large, the response contains the first batch of results.

     2. Add the `query` operation from `Salesforcerest` connector into the design pane of `retrieve` sequence.